Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### Virtual Threats
 * **VM sprawl** - the out-of-control creation of VMs outside of security controls.
+	- It becomes almost too easy to build instances
+	- The virtual machines are sprawled everywhere in which become extremely difficult to deprovision
+	- The correct way to deploy many instances is through a formal process and detailed documentation
+		- You should have information on every virtual object
 * **VM escape** - when a user inside a VM finds a way to break out the VM and get into the underlying hypervisor/host OS.

 ### Virtualization Hardening